 Need Transportation and Discounted Tickets to Magnolia Plantation?

 Guests who do not have transportation available and need more than just a coupon are encouraged to purchase round-trip transportation and entrance into the plantation for one low price.
-Transportation leaves daily from the Charleston Visitor's Bureau bus pick-up area downtown at 10:30am and returns guests from their trip to Magnolia 4.5 hrs later at 3:00pm.
-Ticket price includes round-trip transportation out to the Charleston plantation in a climate controlled vehicle, general admission fee, house tour admission, and Nature Train admission fee.
+Transportation leaves daily from the Charleston Visitor's Bureau bus pick-up area downtown at 10:30am daily and returns guests from their trip to Magnolia 4.5 hrs later at 3:00pm.
+Ticket price includes round-trip transportation out to the Charleston plantation in a climate controlled vehicle, General Admission fee, Historic Garden Walk Tour, and Nature Train admission fee.
 Ticket price does not include lunch, but guests are encouraged to bring money (cash or credit) to purchase lunch or snacks from Magnolia's Peacock Cafe.
 Purchase transportation and ticketing by clicking below.